mgoldenbe/search-framework/mainpage.md

 <!-- Each event defines a visualization effect.
 It is convenient to derive the events from pre-made bases, which correspond to different kinds of visualization effects.
 The existing bases are defined in \ref event_types.h and the existing events are defined in \ref events.h. -->

 ## Managed search nodes {#s-nodes}
 *Managed search nodes* are yet another convenience that was achieved through the use of macros.
-A managed search node inherits from \ref ManagedNode and declares its data members using the \ref REFLECTABLE macro.
+A managed search node inherits from \ref ManagedNode and declares its data members using the \c REFLECTABLE macro.
 Such managed nodes are endowed with [reflection capabilities](http://stackoverflow.com/a/11744832/2725810), which the framework uses to define universal output operators.
 Please refer to \ref node_kinds.h for examples of defining managed search nodes.

 <!-- In particular, this alleviates the need to define an output operator for that node.
 In addition, the framework is capable to compare the contents of two managed node and produce a string that summarizes the differences.
 These reflection capabilities come very handy for the textual log analysis tool. -->